British Virgin Islands Yacht Charter Guide

 10 - Willy T's, Norman Island --> Peter Island

 Willy T's is the quintessential floating bar/restaurant, originally on the 18th century William Thornton.
 If you're adventurous, you may get a free t-shirt, but it requires a dive off the deck.
-Willy T's was destroyed by Irma, but a new one has been built.
-It will be relocating to Great Harbor, Peter Island in Spring of 2018.

 Due to the natural trade winds, cerulean waters and stunning anchorages, the BVI are a water sports paradise.
 Whether you want to dip your toe, dive straight in or discover your surroundings on top of the water, our BVI charter yachts selection has something for everyone.
 Check out 'The Kodiak Queen', the latest addition to the magical diving available throughout the British Virgin Islands.